 This rare and serious form of the disease usually causes:

-If you think you may have been exposed to tularemia — especially if you've been bitten by a tick or handled a wild animal in an area where tularemia is found and have developed fever, skin ulcers or swollen glands — see a doctor as soon as possible.
+If you think you may have been exposed to tularemia, see a doctor as soon as possible.
+This is especially true if you have been bitten by a tick or have handled a wild animal in an area where tularemia is found and have developed a fever, skin ulcers or swollen glands.

 Tularemia doesn't occur naturally in humans and isn't known to pass from person to person.
 However, tularemia occurs worldwide, especially in rural areas, because many mammals, birds and insects are infected with F. tularensis.
 The organism can live for weeks in soil, water and dead animals.